flutter/flutter/engine/src/flutter/impeller/README.md

   package agnosticism in the Impeller interface.
 This sub-framework primarily provides a custom implementation of the `flutter::DisplayListDispatcher` that forwards Flutter rendering intent to Impeller.
+* **`//impeller/typographer`**: Contains a backend agnostic interface for rendering typefaces.
+While Impeller does **not** do any text layout or shaping, it does render shaped glyph runs.
+The application specifies these glyph runs to Impeller using the Typographer subsystem.
+  * **`//impeller/typographer/backend`**: Contains code that interfaces with an underlying (usually platform-specific) library or toolkit to render glyphs in typefaces into texture atlases.
+Impeller will then reference these glyphs when rendering shaped glyph runs.
+No Impeller sub-frameworks may depend on these targets.
+There may be multiple typographer backends.
 * **`//impeller/base`**: Contains C++ utilities that are used throughout the Impeller family of frameworks.
 Ideally, these should go in `//flutter/fml` but their use is probably not widespread enough to at this time.